BlinkDL/RWKV-LM/README.md

 GPT2-XL 1.3B on A40 (tf32) = 0.032 sec/token (for ctxlen 1000), tested using HF, GPU utilization 45% too (interesting), VRAM 9655M

+How it works: RWKV gathers information to a number of channels, which are also decaying with different speeds as you move to the next token.
+It's very simple once you understand it.

+**RWKV is parallelizable because the time-decay of each channel is data-independent (and trainable)**.
+For example, in usual RNN you can adjust the time-decay of a channel from say 0.8 to 0.5 (these are called "gates"), while in RWKV you simply move the information from a W-0.8-channel to a W-0.5-channel to achieve the same effect.

 ## Join our Discord: https://discord.gg/bDSBUMeFpc :)

 You are welcome to join the RWKV discord https://discord.gg/bDSBUMeFpc to build upon it.
 We have plenty of potential compute (A100 40Gs) now (thanks to CoreWeave), so if you have interesting ideas I can run them.
 I am also looking for CUDA gurus to optimize the kernel.
 Thank you.